DiffrAI/ai-research-assistant-platform/docs/rate_limit.md

 ### ⚡ Lifespan Hook

-Call it inside your app’s `lifespan` startup:
+Call it inside your app's `lifespan` startup:

 ```python
 from contextlib import asynccontextmanager